mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

 CAN Addressing Formats
 ----------------------
-CAN Addressing Formats defines a way of storing :ref:`Network Address Information <knowledge-base-n-ai>` in `CAN Packet`_.
+CAN Addressing Formats define a way of storing :ref:`Network Address Information <knowledge-base-n-ai>` in `CAN Packet`_.

 ISO 15765 defines following 3 addressing formats: